-- 4 Specify a default print queue action from Job action. - 5 Select Override JDF job with the above settings, if you want to override the settings specified in the JDF ticket. - 6 Specify how you want the JDF jobs closed once they are printed. - 7 Specify the items required for closing a JDF job.
-The items you select here must be filled out before the job can close automatically or manually. - 8 Specify the network paths where the Fiery Server searches for common resources.
+- 4 Specify a default print queue action from Job action. - 5 Select Override JDF job with the above settings, if you want to override the settings specified in the JDF ticket. - 6 The JMF (job messaging format) URL section displays read-only information about the Fiery server, which you can use to set up JDF workflows. - 7 Specify how you want the JDF jobs closed once they are printed. - 8 Specify the items required for closing a JDF job.
+The items you select here must be filled out before the job can close automatically or manually. - 9 Specify the network paths where the Fiery server searches for common resources.

-The Fiery Server searches these network paths in the order that you specify until it finds the necessary objects.
-When you type a path, the Fiery Server does not verify whether it exists on the network.
+The Fiery server searches these network paths in the order that you specify until it finds the necessary objects.
+When you type a path, the Fiery server does not verify whether it exists on the network.